 Debt policies promote the best and most efficient use of the State's finite capacity to borrow to meet the State's commitments to provide services to its citizens without jeopardizing the future financial health of the State.
-These policies should be considered guidelines for general use, and seek to provide the State with adequate flexibility to be able to respond to constantly changing economic conditions and changes in financial markets.
+These policies should be considered guidelines for general use and seek to provide the State with adequate flexibility to be able to respond to constantly changing economic conditions and changes in financial markets.
 Nevertheless, nothing contained herein should be construed as prohibiting the State from undertaking actions not specifically contemplated in these policies should it be determined to be necessary and appropriate.
 Regular updates to debt policies are encouraged as necessary to ensure that the State maintains sound financial management practices reflecting then-current market and economic conditions.

 Beginning in 1983 the State has measured debt capacity by comparing debt service to UGF revenues.
 The State's policy was that state general fund supported debt service should not exceed 5% of UGF revenues.
 Beginning in 1985 the State included general obligation, lease revenue, university, certificates of participation, and the school debt reimbursement program in the ratio.
 University debt was subsequently removed from the calculation.
 In 1999, recognizing past practice of the State, the policy was amended to target 5%, but allow for the ratio to reach up to 8% due to revenue volatility.
 This policy was further refined in 2013 to target no more than 5% of UGF for general obligation debt service and no more than 8% for debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt reimbursement program.
-In fiscal year 2019, with the addition of certain earnings of the Permanent Fund to UGF, including the PFD distribution, prudence dictates an additional refinement of the metrics.
-Given the uncertainty of the amounts of Permanent Fund earnings now categorized as UGF that will actually be available for purposes other than funding the PFD program warrants a reduction to the percentage of UGF that should be obligated for debt service.
-A 1% reduction to each ratio has been incorporated to target no more than 4% of UGF for general obligation debt service and no more than 7% for debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt reimbursement program.
+In fiscal year 2019, with the addition of certain earnings of the Permanent Fund to UGF, including the PFD distribution the policy was amended again.
+A 1% reduction to each ratio was incorporated to target no more than 4% of UGF for general obligation debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt service of general obligation debt service of general obligation the policy was amended again.
+A 1% reduction to each ratio was incorporated to target no more than 4% of UGF for general obligation debt service of general obligation bonds, lease revenue bonds, certificates of participation, and the school debt reimbursement program.

 Current and anticipated reserve balances including the Constitutional Budget Reserve and the Permanent Fund Earnings Reserve should be, in combination, maintained at minimum fund levels to ensure the highest probability of credit rating security.
 The State's most significant long-term reserve, the Alaska Permanent Fund Corpus is protected by the State's Constitution and shall remain intact.
-On June 30, 2018, the State had short term reserves sufficient to fund 150% of total expenditures, 3 times the amount of unrestricted general fund spending, or over 20 times the amount of outstanding general obligation bonds.
+On June 30, 2019, the State had short term reserves sufficient to fund 150% of total expenditures, 3 times the amount of unrestricted general fund spending, or over 20 times the amount of outstanding general obligation bonds.
 The target minimum reserve level of unassigned revenues is a balance equivalent to 20% of the State's outstanding debt.